Weighing up your career or gap year options? Here are eight reasons why you should pack your bags and teach English overseas.

 You’ll meet new friends while teaching abroad.

 China, in particular, is known for its friendly and inquisitive people.
-You’ll be asked about your home country a lot, and you’ll even have strangers wanting to practice their English with you!
+You’ll be asked about your home country a lot, people will want their photo taken with you, and you’ll even have strangers wanting to practice their English!

 8. Feel good by helping others

-Why would you want to work in a monotonous, depressing job when you could touch the lives of hundreds of aspiring students?
+Life is too short to work in a monotonous, depressing or soul-destroying job.
+Wouldn't you rather be touching the lives of hundreds of aspiring students?

 Knowing that you’re making a difference in people’s lives is rewarding.
 And helping others gives you that warm and fuzzy feeling inside (awww!), so it’s a win-win situation.

-So there you have it – eight good reasons to start planning your overseas teaching adventure.
+So there you have it – eight good reasons why you should teach English overseas.

 Any questions?
-Drop us a line and we’ll help you find the perfect teaching position.
+Drop us a line and we’ll find you the perfect teaching job in China - it's one of the best countries you can teach in!